 Can Guinea Pigs Eat Pear Peels?

-Yes, guinea pigs eat pear peels without any problems.
+Yep.
+Guinea pigs can eat pear peels without any problems.

 Final Thoughts

-Guinea pigs can have pears as they are beneficial to your guinea pig’s health.
+Guinea pigs can have pears, and they’re beneficial to your guinea pig’s health.
+Pears provide vitamin C, fiber, vitamin A, and antioxidants that your piggy needs.